labanish/labanish.github.io/_posts/2019-2-28-VBCS-Overview.md

 ![_config.yml]({{ site.baseurl }}/images/image7.JPG)

 Now let's add an action when somebody clicks on the item on the Listview.
-We want to someone to see more details about the book ie. Description & Published Dates.
+We want someone to see more details about the book ie. Description & Published Dates.
 Select on the List view.
 Click on the data Icon.
 Then click on the "Add Details Page"

 ![_config.yml]({{ site.baseurl }}/images/image8.JPG)